ByteOfWaffle/Search-Engine/README.md

 # Text File Search Tool

-A simple Python utility that allows users to search through text files for specific words or lines.
-The tool provides two main functionalities: searching for complete lines containing a word and searching for exact word matches.
+A simple Python program that allows users to search through text files for specific words or lines.
+The tool provides two main functionalities: searching for complete lines containing a word and searching for exact word matches and the amount found.

 ## Features